ickb/proposal/README.md

 This protocol defines a solid way to exchange between CKB and iCKB.
 The design aim is to make iCKB as simple and robust as possible, while keeping it sustainable in the long term.

 This protocol lives completely on Nervos Layer 1.
 Once deployed no entity have control over it, so it's not upgradable.
-It works by wrapping NervosDAO transactions: a deposit is first tracked by a receipt and later on it's converted in its equivalent amount of iCKB, which is determined by the exchange rate of CKB for iCKB at the time of the deposit.
+It works by wrapping NervosDAO transactions: a deposit is first tracked by its receipt and later on it's converted in its equivalent amount of iCKB, which is determined by the exchange rate of CKB for iCKB at the time of the deposit.

 ### CKB / iCKB Exchange Rate